 Planning For Your Future

-Due to the high interest in retirement options Local 199 education committee has scheduled another date for the very popular Planning for the Future Course.
+***SPACE AVAILABLE - last class this term*** Local 199 education committee has scheduled the very popular Planning for the Future Course, Saturday 18th April.
 This course is designed to help our members prepare and plan for the transition from worker to retiree.
-The course emphasizes the importance of advance planning and covers five main topics.
+The course emphasizes the importance of advance planning and covers six main topics.

 - Social & Leisure Time